MadRajib/Code_snippets-1/coding_problems/binary_search/readme.md

 * The maximum number of pages assigned to any student is minimized.
 If it is not possible to allocate all books among k students under these conditions, return -1.

+The objective is to minimize the maximum number of pages assigned to any student.
+In other words, out of all possible allocations, find the arrangement where the student who receives the most pages still has the smallest possible maximum.

 ```bash
 Input: arr[] = [12, 34, 67, 90], k = 2
 Output: 113